International Transgender Day Of Visibility

 This day celebrates the resilience and success of transgender and gender nonconforming people raising awareness of transgender rights and was founded by activist Rachel Crandall in 2009.
 This day is now marked worldwide on every 31st March.

-A leaflet titled ‘Being a Trans Ally: a guide from the Ministry of Equality’ which is aimed at the general public and is designed to raise awareness, support and understanding for the Transgender community is available online at https://www.gibraltar.gov.gi/department-equality or may be requested by e-mail at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+A leaflet titled ‘Being a Trans Ally: a guide from the Ministry of Equality’ which is aimed at the general public and is designed to raise awareness, support and understanding for the Transgender community is available online at https://www.gibraltar.gov.gi/department-equality or may be requested by e-mail at [email protected].

 The Gibraltar Health Authority has an Adult Gender Service for any person affected by gender dysphoria and advises those in need of the service to consult with their GP and ask to be referred for further information.
 The Ministry of Equality continues to work with the Adult Gender Services in order to raise further awareness on Transgender issues and highlight services available.